thi-ng/umbrella/packages/hdom/README.md

 #### __release

-If `false`, do not attempt to call `release()` lifecycle methods on this element or any of its children.
+If `false`, hdom will not attempt to call `release()` lifecycle methods on this element or any of its children.

 #### __serialize

 [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup)
 only.
-If `false`, this element and its children will not be serialized to XML syntax.
+If `false`, this element and its children will be omitted from the serialized output.

 ### Benchmark